 Sure, if you search the App Store or Google Play you’ll find plenty of apps that advertise themselves as multi-stop route planners.
 But all of them have one of these problems:

-Until someone finds a way to make a free multi-stop route planner app worthwhile, you’re stuck with the Routific Chrome extension and RouteXL workarounds: Plan on desktop, get driving directions on mobile.
+Until someone finds a way to make a free multi-stop route planner app worthwhile, you’re stuck with RouteXL: Plan on desktop, get driving directions on mobile.

 Multi-stop route planning made easy

 Planning a multi-stop route doesn’t have to be complicated.
 These apps streamline the process to save you time and serious headaches.
-While I’ve chosen a “best use” for each of these apps, most are versatile and can be used for a variety of route planning purposes.
+While I’ve chosen a “best use” for each of these apps, most are versatile enough to be used for a variety of route planning purposes and for driving directions.

 Frequently Asked Questions